spring-cloud/spring-cloud-function/spring-cloud-function-rsocket/README.md

 	.subscribe(System.out::println);
 ```

-### Function Definitions
+### Order of priority for routing instructions

 As you can see from the preceding example, we provide function definition as a value to `route(..)` operator of `RSocketRequester.Builder`.
 However that is not the only way.
-You can also use standard `spring.cloud.function.definition` property as well as `spring.cloud.function.routing-expression` property.
+You can also use standard `spring.cloud.function.definition` property as well as `spring.cloud.function.routing-expression` or property or `MessageRoutingCallback` on the server side of the RSocket interaction (see "Function Routing and Filtering" section of reference manual).
 This raises a question of _order_ and _priorities_ when it comes to reconsiling a conflict in the event several ways of providing definition are used.
 So it is a mater of clearly stating the rule whcih is:

-***1 - spring.cloud.function.routing-expression***
+***1 - MessageRoutingCallback***
-The `spring.cloud.function.routing-expression` property takes precedence over all other ways of providing definition.
+The `MessageRoutingCallback` takes precedence over all other ways of providing function definition resolution.

+***2 - spring.cloud.function.routing-expression***
+The `spring.cloud.function.routing-expression` property takes next precedence.
 So, in the event you may have also use `route(..)` operator or `spring.cloud.function.definition` property, they will be ignored if `spring.cloud.function.routing-expression` property is provided.

-***2 - route(..)***
+***3 - route(..)***
 The next in line is `route(..)` operator.
 So in the event there are no `spring.cloud.function.routing-expression` property but you defined `spring.cloud.function.definition` property, it will be ignored in favor of definition provided by the `route(..)` operator.

-***3 - spring.cloud.function.definition***
+***4 - spring.cloud.function.definition***
 The `spring.cloud.function.definition` property is the last in the list allowing you to simply `route("")` to empty string.